 - “You only had time for the children/yourself and I felt neglected.”

-- “There was no reason for me to have an affair, I love you and I was really happy.”
+- “There was no reason for my infidelity.
+I love you and I was really happy.”

 The common thread?